yuanyue-liu-group/EDI/docs/source/Tutorial.rst

 ------------------------------------------------

 Finally, we  can calcualte the carrier mobility and conductivity.
-Previous calculation gives ``pp.dat`` file, use this file and the postprocessing script ``mu.py`` to calculate the carrier mobility.
+Previous calculation gives ``pp.dat`` file, use this file and the postprocessing script ``mu.py`` to calculate the carrier transport property.
-Current supported model is MRTA.
+Current supported model is MRTA and SERTA.
 Other models such as iterative BTE methods are under development.

 .. code-block:: console